Elvis Presley Songs & Biggest Hits – Top 10 All-Time

 Love me always, promise always

 This song was a hit for the Hawaiian crooner Don Ho before Elvis covered it during his legendary 1973 Hawaiian concert performance, a show that was broadcast live around the world.
-This is a song of tenderness expressed from a man to his bride, so save it as a special dedication to her at the wedding reception.
+This is a song of tenderness expressed by a man to his bride, so save it as a special dedication to her at the wedding reception.

 1978, Recorded live